-In my previous post, I recounted the story of Theresa Garnett from Leeds who assaulted Winston Churchill with a horse whip.
+In a previous post, I recounted the story of Theresa Garnett from Leeds who assaulted Winston Churchill with a horse whip.
 In this post, I look briefly at some other notable events in the history of women’s suffrage in Leeds.

 1885 An all-male gathering at the Horsforth Conservative Club debated the issue of women’s suffrage before declaring themselves opposed to it!